liuzihe02/6.005/12_AbtractDataTypes/AbstractDataTypes.md

 - **Information Hiding** - Hiding details of module's implementation from rest of the system, so details can be easily changed without affecting rest of system
 - **Separation of Concerns** Each feature is the responsibility of one module; not shared by multiple modules

 A type is characterized by the *operations* that can be performed on it, rather than its internal structure (implementation).
 Hence we focus on operations rather than internal representation, and enables information hiding and encapsulation.
-Somee types like (Integer and Boolean) are built-in while some types are user-defined.
+This allows changing the internal representation without changing client code.
+Some types like (Integer and Boolean) are built-in while some types are user-defined.

 ## Classifying Types and their Operations